 by Chin Ce

-But clone or no, evidence abounds in this national hero of a tribalist and hater using so called Nigerian unity to foist parochial interests to the detriment of the southern regions for which he had always had deep-seated contempt mingled with jealousy.
+Speculations by the liege of Asari Dokubo and their Nigerian company have been rife that their current president Buhari recently returned from United Kingdom on health exile is a clone of a brain dead original.
+So was the report in the Daily Post of October 3, 2017.
+But clone or no, evidence abounds in this tribal hero of a hater using so called Nigerian unity to foist parochial northern interests to the detriment of the southern regions for which he had always had deep-seated contempt mingled with jealousy.

 The evidence lies in his short lived military adventurism in 1984.